crums-io/skipledger/README.md

 the hash of every row in the ledger [also] depends on the hash of every row before it, a crumtrail for a given row number establishes the minimum age of that row and *every row before that row number*.

-Morsels files (`.mrsl` extension) originate as outputs of the *sldg* program.
+Morsel files (`.mrsl` extension) originate as outputs of the *sldg* program.
 Since they're in binary format, we need another tool to independently validate and read these..

 ### mrsl

 The *mrsl* tool works independently of the *sldg* program: it only deals with `.mrsl` files.
-Besides its ability validate and display the information in an existing morsel file, it can also be used to:
+Besides its ability validate and display the information (in either *text* or JSON) from an existing morsel file, it can also be used to:

 1. *merge morsels*.
 In most cases, two or more morsels from a same ledger can be merged into a single morsel.
 In fact, one way to verify that 2 morsels indeed come from the same ledger is to attempt to merge them.
 (More precisely, the terms "same ledger"